-In Furr's first two seasons as the head coach, his Cardinals have averaged 26 wins a year with a winning percentage of over 80 percent.
-This winning percentage is very impressive considering the 2017-18 and 2018-19 schedule was both rated within the the top 5 toughest in JUCO basketball my the Massey Ratings and the fact that TVCC competes in the top Junior College conference in the nation.
+In Furr's first three seasons as the head coach, his Cardinals have averaged 26.7 wins a year with a winning percentage of 80 percent; winning 80 of 100 games.
+This winning percentage is very impressive considering the 2017-18 and 2018-19 schedule was both rated within the the top 5 toughest in JUCO basketball by the Massey Ratings.
 After the 2017-18 season Furr received the prestegious TABA Junior College Coach of the Year award in San Antonio.
 At the end of the 2018-19 season Coach Furr received the "NJCAA Region XIV Coach of the Year Award".

 "TVCC is committed to having a winning basketball program where student-athletes excel both on and off the court," Trinity Valley President Jerry King said.
 "Hiring Coach Furr was the next step in this journey.
 He is a top-flight coach with a track record of conference titles, post-season tournament appearances and student-athlete academic success.
 He was certainly the right coach at the right time to take our program to the next level."

 In his first 14-years at TVCC (1987-92, 2007-16), Furr served as assistant coach to the three winningest coaches in school history: Leon Spencer, Pat Smith and Baumann.
 Furr began his TVCC career on Spencer's staff in 1987.
 He left after the 1992 season to return 15 years later on Smith's staff.